mBialczak/System-Monitor-Project/README.md

 - the time of running of the system from the start (UpTime) It also displays currently running processes sorted according to CPU usage.

-The program could use further development, but it was made for educational purposes mainly, and as for now the further development is witheld, as spend most of my time in continuous programming learning curve.
+The program could use further development in the future, but it was made for educational purposes mainly, and as for now the further development is withheld, as I spend most of my time in continuous programming learning curve.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.